 When you love your pet like family, forcing them to sleep all alone can feel a little cruel.
-But when you open up the bed to your dog or cat, your sleep can start to suffer big time.
+But when you open up your comfortable mattress to your dog or cat, your sleep can start to suffer big time.

 Still, tons of us are doing it.
 According to a recent American Pet Products Association survey, 62% of cats and small dogs, 41% of medium-sized dogs, and 32% of large dogs sleep with their owners.